-For several months, the padel, new discipline "Between tennis and squash", enjoys significant media exposure.
-Local daily newspapers, national media and even fashion media evoke the arrival of the discipline and the installation of equipment in their territory.
+For several months, padel, a new discipline "Between tennis and squash", enjoys significant media exposure.
+Local daily newspapers, national media and even fashion media report on the arrival of the discipline and the installation of equipment in their territory.
 Focus on the development of padel in the media.

 National media on padel

-For several months, the padel, new discipline "Between tennis and squash", enjoys significant media exposure.
+For several months, padel, a new discipline "Between tennis and squash", enjoys significant media exposure.

 Local daily newspapers mention the arrival of discipline and the installation of equipment on their territory.